Choosing a wedding videographer for your wedding is a little like choosing between an apple and an orange.

 Many will have experience with weddings

 But that’s about where the similarities end and the differences begin.
-Without going through all the possible differences, here are some questions to ask that we hope help achieve your goals for video coverage of your special day.
+Without going through all the possible differences, here are some questions to ask that we hope will help achieve your goals for video coverage of your special day.

 Here are a few questions to ask.